Frequently Asked Questions

-> Our Annual Financial Report (AFR) filed with the Corporation for Public Broadcasting (CPB) is probably the most extensive overview of where WWFM receives money and how we use that money.
+Our Annual Financial Report (AFR) filed with the Corporation for Public Broadcasting (CPB) is probably the most extensive overview of where WWFM receives money and how we use that money.
 Of particular interest is the AFR’s Schedule E, which lists our revenues and expenses.
-Our latest CPB AFR can be e-mailed to you if you call or e-mail us.
 We hope you will understand clearly why we need listener support - your support - once you review our AFR.

-> Q. What are WWFM's diversity goals as a community arts institution and a public broadcaster?
+Q. What are WWFM's diversity goals as a community arts institution and a public broadcaster?

 Our annual diversity goals are available here.
 Our annual EEO Profile filed with CPB is here.